AppliedMechanicsLab/ENGN0310/Homeworks/Homework1.md

 <!-- 6.
 A structure consisting of two equal steel bars 5 meters long and with hinged ends is submitted to the action of a vertical load P. Determine the necessary cross sectional areas of the bars and the deflection of the point $B$ ($BB'$) when $P = 20~\rm{kN}$ and the working stress is $\sigma_w = 70~\rm{MPa}$.The initial angle of inclination of the bars is $\theta = 30~\degree$.  -->

 6. A spring with stiffness $k$ is encased in a tube of length $L$, which is shorter than the spring by length $h$.
-Derive an expression for the compression $\delta$ of the tube when the spring is compressed by an axial load $P$ applied to the plate.
+Derive an expression for the compression $\delta$ of the tube when the spring is compressed by an axial load $\boldsymbol{F}=-P \hat{\boldsymbol{E}}_{a}$ applied to the plate.
 Assume that the tube has an inner diameter $d_i$, outer diameter $d_o$, and Young's modulus $E$.
-You may ignore the mass of the plate.
-Hint: You will have to consider two scenarios, the first in which the force is so small (however, still non-zero) such that the plate does not come into contact with the tube's top surface, and the second in which it does.
+You may ignore the mass of the plate. **Hint:** You will have to consider two scenarios, the first in which the force is so small (however, still non-zero) such that the plate does not come into contact with the tube's top surface, and the second in which it does.

 7. Imagine that the top plate is compressed to get it into contact with the tube's top surface and then the two of them are welded together.
 After the welding operation the applied force on the plate is removed.
 What will be the stress in the tube in this final state.